MedRedha/Starzly-Challenge/readme.md

 - App Icon inspired from logo
 - All styling separated from logic
 - Data fetched from backend
+- a 100% custom bottomNavBar made from scratch with beautiful gradient colors and effects
+- Gesture handler to pause/play the videos by tapping on it
+- Mute/Unmute button
+- Background ability for the videos to keep playing even if panel if on
+- Video play/pause as they are displayed (vertical swipe gesture)
 - Like button with frontend state management for every video
 - Live data for:
   - Video title